Lateral Step Ups Explained: Benefits, Muscles Worked & More

 - Improves Sprinting Speed and Running Mechanics: Regular practice of lateral step-ups can positively impact your sprinting speed and overall running mechanics.

-- Vertical Jump Improvement: They can assist in increasing your vertical jump, a key component for many athletic activities.
+- Vertical Jump Improvement: They can help you increase your vertical jump, a key component of many athletic activities.

 How to Do Lateral Step Ups